 So, the prices are better, the roads are quieter, the attractions less busy and you won’t get too hot – what’s not to love about visiting Jeju Island in winter, hey?

 Let’s move on to what to do in Jeju in winter.

 If you’re looking for a winter itinerary for Jeju I’d definitely recommend you check out my road trip video for tips (embedded below).

-I do intend on putting together a 4-day itinerary for Jeju, in time.
-Basically though, pick up a car from Jeju International Airport and then drive round the island coast road – click for more Jeju driving tips.
+For your Jeju itinerary, pick up a car from Jeju International Airport and then drive round the island coast road – click for more Jeju driving tips.

 A Jeju Island winter isn’t the same as winter in England – you can still get out and do things, and it’s very unlikely you’ll be snowed in.
 It did rain though, towards the end of my trip.
 So make sure you have your raincoat packed, and an umbrella sorted.
 With the right attitude it can just add to the atmosphere.